Privacy Policy

 1. Introduction

 Lodestone (“we,” “us,” or “our”) is committed to protecting the privacy of individuals and handling personal information in accordance with the Australian Privacy Act 1988 (Cth) (“Privacy Act”) and the Australian Privacy Principles (APPs).
 This Privacy Policy outlines how we collect, use, disclose, and protect personal information.
+This Privacy Policy applies to the personal information we collect from employees, contractors, customers, and end-users of our software solutions.

 2. Compliance Obligations